TomPace101/nanopore_diffusion/notes.md

 For example, the PlotFigure objects have locate_data methods.

 What do they need to provide:
-- a dictionary of their file dependencies, with useful keys: file_dep
+- a dictionary of their file dependencies, with useful keys: inputfiles
-- a dictionary of their targets, with useful keys: targets
+- a dictionary of their targets, with useful keys: outputfiles
 - a name that could be used for a task name (maybe we already have this, just use the modelname, meshname, etc.)
 - a method that can be used as an action: run
 - you don't need anything for uptodate: just convert the object itself to a string